Arc de Triomphe

-The Arc de Triomphe is perhaps the most iconic of all French monuments, and without a doubt one of the most triumphal.
-Built between 1806 and 1836, it’s iconic in style and sculpture to the decoration popular at the first half of the nineteenth century and visitors can admire its delicate design and engravings.
-Instantly recognisable and deeply evocative of the military history of France, the Arc de Triomphe provides a glimpse into France’s social past as well as spectacular views across central Paris.
+The Arc de Triomphe is perhaps the most iconic of all French monuments and without a doubt the most triumphal.
+Built between 1806 and 1836, it is iconic in style and sculpture of the decoration popular at the first half of the nineteenth century and visitors can admire its delicate design and engravings.
+Instantly recognizable and deeply evocative of the military history of France, the Arc de Triomphe provides a glimpse into France’s social past as well as spectacular views across central Paris.

 - Monument to tribute French soldiers lost in all the wars with a Crypt of the Unknown Soldier

 - 50m high panoramic views over the city